lokeshwar777/loki-react-redux-learning/components/React Props and Tailwind CSS/README.md

-# Tailwind Test React Project with Vite
+# React Props and Tailwind CSS

 Welcome to my Tailwind CSS and React project built with Vite!
 This project explores the integration of Tailwind CSS styles and React components using the Vite build tool.